Herbert Strong (golfer): Golf course architect

-Golf course architecture

 Strong's architectural work was to be commended as praise worthy for its originality.
 He excelled in making his golf courses stand out with interesting features such as multi-tiered greens and deep, cavernous bunkers.
 Strong managed to advance his art form to a higher level not always approached by other architects.
 Asked to articulate his philosophy of golf course design, Strong said, "the duty of the golf architect is to build natural beauty into every possible feature of play."
 He believed in the need for good shot-making and felt that a player should pay a high price for a poorly executed shot—occasionally with very dire results.
 His greens were what set him apart and often set more of the strategy than the equally daunting bunkers.
 He designed boldly contoured greens that required careful approach, from the ideal side of the fairway, to avoid running through the green and into trouble beyond.
 Strong is credited with designing the first island green in the United States.
 Strong designed this oft-copied challenge—the dreaded 9th hole—in 1928 on the Ocean Course at Ponte Vedra Inn and Club.
 The course was scheduled to host the 1939 Ryder Cup matches if World War II had not intervened.
 The island itself, lying 157 yards from the tee, is edged by palm trees and peppered with bunkers; the hole seldom plays easy due to stiff ocean breezes.
 The Ocean Course was redesigned by Robert Trent Jones Sr. in 1947, then again by Bobby Weed in 1998.
 The 1947 redesign by Jones was an attempt to reduce some of the severity of Strong's design features.